 As well, if you’re looking for some additional ways that you can improve the performance of your Shopify site the resources below should help.
 We’ve aggregated our favorite site speed tools and resources that can be used to improve performance on Shopify sites and sites with other content management systems.

-Site Speed Analysis Tools:
+Page Speed Testing Tools:

 - Google Pagespeed Insights